interaso/webpush/README.md

 ## Usage

-This section provides information to help you understand how to use this library.
-You'll find examples and explanations that cover several key topics.

 ### Sending notifications

 The process starts with initializing the `WebPushService` with a subject (URL or `mailto:` prefixed e-mail address)